-When the optimal basic solution to the PL problem is analyzed to answer questions about changes in its formulation, the study is called post-optimal sensitivity analysis.
+When the basic fix optimal of the PL problem is analyzed to answer questions about changes in its formulation, the study is called post-optimal sensitivity analysis.

 We call post-optimization all the techniques making it possible to obtain the optimum of the PL problem when certain data have undergone modifications.

-We consider the general linear programming problem in its stand art form:
+We consider the problem of linear programming general in its stand art form:

 This study can be motivated by several reasons: